riahg031/video-denoising/README.md

 12. Upscaling layer: scale factor of two
 13. Convolutional layer: 3 × 3 kernel with one filter
-All layers used a Rectified Linear Unit (ReLU) activation function except for the last, which used a sigmoid activation.
+All layers used a Rectified Linear Unit (ReLU) activation function except for the last, which used a sigmoid activation